ParsaMohammadpour/image-cartoonizing/README.md

 # image cartoonizing<br />

-&nbsp; This a simple code for cartoonizing an image.<br/>
+&emsp; This a simple code for cartoonizing an image.<br/>
 <br/>
 This code was written by the help of: **pythonadvisor**